 The idea of a Gucci sustainable collection raises serious questions how the company defines sustainability.

-Back in 2017, in an attempt to create a more responsible business (read, ‘to market’), Gucci launched Gucci Equilibrium and promoted across the entire fashion media, its own dedicated sustainability plan.
+Back in 2017, in an attempt to create (to read, ‘market’) a more responsible business Gucci launched Gucci Equilibrium.

 According to Gucci President and CEO Marco Bizzarri, the brand’s sustainable plan was innovative and aimed to propel the Italian fashion house into the ‘next century’.